-Multi-talented horses are useful for eventing, and it’s even more profitable if they have high stamina.
+Multi-talented horses are useful for eventing, and it’s important they have high stamina.
 The jumping exercises take high degrees of strength combined with continual smoothness, and Hanoverians boast an assortment of skills that are optimal in eventing.
-They’re masters of dressage steps and hurdling fences.
+They’re masters of dressage movements and hurdling fences.

 This mounted team sport is played on horseback, and the teams hit a ball with a wooden mallet into goals while staying in the saddle.
 Horses in the game, or “polo ponies,” carry their riders close to the ball and finagle their way around other horses.

-Polo ponies tend to be Thoroughbreds because they can learn competitiveness.
+Polo ponies tend to be Thoroughbreds because they are agile and quick.
 They intrinsically have the ease and endurance to complete the games, too.

 5. Saddle Seat

 Saddle seat competitions highlight the high-stepping abilities of horses.
 It’s a dramatic exhibition aimed to catch the judges’ eyes, reflecting some shared principles with dressage.

 Morgan Horses and American Saddlebreds are both viable options for saddle seat riding.
 Morgan Horses characteristically have a proud neck and distinguished gait, which gives them the flair they need in saddle seat.